Average: Swanson's rule

+where $P_{10}$, $P_{50}$ and $P_{90}$ are the 10th, 50th and 90th percentiles of the distribution, respectively.

 Moving average

 Given a time series, such as daily stock market prices or yearly temperatures, people often want to create a smoother series.
 This helps to show underlying trends or perhaps periodic behavior.
 An easy way to do this is the moving average: one chooses a number n and creates a new series by taking the arithmetic mean of the first n values, then moving forward one place by dropping the oldest value and introducing a new value at the other end of the list, and so on.
 This is the simplest form of moving average.
 More complicated forms involve using a weighted average.
-The weighting can be used to enhance or suppress various periodic behavior and there is very extensive analysis of what weightings to use in the literature on filtering.
+The weighting can be used to enhance or suppress various periodic behaviors and there is extensive analysis of what weightings to use in the literature on filtering.
 In digital signal processing the term "moving average" is used even when the sum of the weights is not 1.0 (so the output series is a scaled version of the averages).
 The reason for this is that the analyst is usually interested only in the trend or the periodic behavior.

+Solutions to variational problems

+Several measures of central tendency can be characterized as solving a variational problem, in the sense of the calculus of variations, namely minimizing variation from the center.
+That is, given a measure of statistical dispersion, one asks for a measure of central tendency that minimizes variation: such that variation from the center is minimal among all choices of center.
+In a quip, "dispersion precedes location".
+These measures are initially defined in one dimension, but can be generalized to multiple dimensions.
+This center may or may not be unique.
+In the sense of L^{p} spaces, the correspondence is: